kenanAST/smart-building/README.md

 To run the Smart Building App locally, follow these steps:

+1. Install Node-RED by following the official installation guide: https://nodered.org/docs/getting-started/

+2. Import the Node-RED control flow from the project repository:

+   - In the Node-RED interface, go to the menu bar and select "Import" > "Import nodes" to import the control flow.
+   - Import the controller flow located in `./node-red/controllerFlow.json`

-1. Clone the repository from the provided source code location.
+3. Clone the repository from the provided source code location.

-2. Install the required dependencies for the React and Node-RED components by following the instructions in their respective README files.
+4. Set up the React application:

+   - Navigate to the React project directory: `cd smart-building-app`
+   - Install the required dependencies: `npm install`
+   - Start the development server: `npm run dev`

-3. Configure the WebSocket connection settings in both the React and Node-RED components to ensure proper communication.
+5. Configure the WebSocket connection settings in both the React and Node-RED components to ensure proper communication.

-4. Start the Node-RED server and the React development server.
+6. Start the Node-RED server.

-5. Access the application through the provided URL or localhost address.
+7. Access the application through the provided URL or localhost address.

 ## Usage